Lyashh/Bike-rental-app/README.md

 ## 2. Documentation

-All API Doc you can get postman link: https://documenter.getpostman.com/view/7503052/Szmh1c3P
+All API Doc you can get by postman link: https://documenter.getpostman.com/view/7503052/Szmh1c3P